torvalds/linux/Documentation/admin-guide/media/imx.rst

 - https://boundarydevices.com/product/nit6x_5mp
 - https://boundarydevices.com/product/nit6x_5mp_mipi

-Note that if only one camera module is available, the other sensor node can be disabled in the device tree.
+Analte that if only one camera module is available, the other sensor analde can be disabled in the device tree.

 The OV5642 module is connected to the parallel bus input on the i.MX internal video mux to IPU1 CSI0.
 It's i2c bus connects to i2c bus 2.